 Analyzing Data and Information

-Analyzing data and information is a crucial step in the case study analysis process.
-It involves examining both quantitative and qualitative data to gain insights into the problem at hand.
+Analyzing data and information is crucial in the case study analysis process.
+It involves examining quantitative and qualitative data to gain insights into the problem.

 Quantitative analysis involves analyzing numerical data such as financial statements, market research data, and performance metrics.
 Use appropriate statistical tools and techniques to derive meaningful conclusions and identify trends.